 Day 7

-Lunch on own at Iggy's Diner
+Lunch on own at Iggy's Diner in Carthage, MO

 Photo Stops: Original Route 66 Drive-in Theater, Bonnie & Clyde's Garage Hideout, Kan-O-Tex Service Station, Old Riverton Store, Rainbow Bridge, Mickey Mantle's Boyhood home & Statue